miquelvir/upf-calendar-exporter/README.md

 # upf-calendar-exporter

-exports UPF University calendar to google calendar
+exports UPF University calendar to Google Calendar (and similar services)

 this works for any student of UPF which accesses its calendar using https://campusglobal.upf.edu/